e-GAI: e-value-based Generalized $\alpha$-Investing for Online False Discovery Rate Control: Numerical Experiments

 Under the normality assumption at each time point $t$, we compute the e-value as the corresponding likelihood-ratio statistic and the p-value by evaluating the conditional distribution.
 We take $\omega_1=0.005,\varphi=\psi=0.5$ in e-LORD and pL-RAI, and additionally $\lambda=0.1$ in e-SAFFRON and pS-RAI, while we use default parameters from the R package \texttt{onlineFDR} \citep{david2022onlinefdr} for other benchmarks.
 The target FDR level is set as $\alpha=0.05$.

 \cref{fig:main_rho09} show the results of various methods with $\rho=0.5$ and $\mu_{\operatorname{c}}=3$.
 The empirical results show that SAFFRON will inflate the FDR heavily, while others realize the FDR control.
-However, there is no theoretical guarantee of the control of FDR with complex dependent data for LORD++, which makes the rejection decisions not as safe as they seem.
+However, there is no theoretical guarantee for controlling the FDR with complex dependent data in LORD++, which makes the rejection decisions not as safe as they seem.
 Owing to dynamically updating the testing levels, both e-LORD and e-SAFFRON lead to much higher power than e-LOND, and pL-RAI and pS-RAI lead to higher power than LORD++ and SupLORD.
 Similar performance can be found for other settings, as presented in \cref{appendix:simulation}.